 The required self-paced learning will focus on foundational elements that participants can complete on their own time.
 Live sessions will feature lectures, small group discussions, and activities to encourage virtual classroom engagement and foster collaboration among participants.

-These sessions will take place March 23, 25, 30 and April 1, 6, 8, and 13 from 8:00am – Noon CT each day.
+These sessions will take place March 23, 25, 30 and April 1, 6, 8, from 8:00am – Noon CT each day.
 Additional optional discussion time is provided daily from 7:30am – 8:00am CT and again from Noon to 1pm CT to allow participants to have access to our teaching staff and additional networking opportunities with their classmates.